 Diffusion models consist of a forward and a reverse process.
-In the forward process, Gaussian noise is gradually added to the original data, and the score function of the noisy data is learned.
-The reverse process then employs stochastic differential equations (SDE) or ordinary differential equations (ODE) alongside the learned score function to convert Gaussian noise into samples that closely approximate the original data distribution \cite{ho_ddpm,song_sgm}.
-We employ the framework of Elucidated Diffusion Model (EDM, \cite{karras_edm}), which represents a streamlined diffusion model using the simple and intuitive forward process, eliminating unnecessary scaling, i.e.:
+In the forward process, Gaussian noises are gradually added to the original data, and the score function of the noisy data is learned.
+The reverse process then employs stochastic differential equations (SDE) or ordinary differential equations (ODE) with the learned score function to convert a Gaussian noise into a sample that closely approximates the original data distribution \cite{ho_ddpm,song_sgm}.
+We employ the framework of Elucidated Diffusion Model \citep[EDM,][]{karras_edm}, which represents a streamlined diffusion model using the simple and intuitive forward process:

 where $B_t$ is a Wiener process.
-By the properity of Ornstein–Uhlenbeck process, we have $X_t \overset{d}{=} X_0 + t\epsilon, \epsilon \sim N(0,I_d)$ \cite{yang_2024_cdcit}.
-Analytically, the ODEs used for unconditional and conditional sampling in EDM's reverse process are given by:
+By the property of Ornstein-Uhlenbeck process, we have $X_t \overset{d}{=} X_0 + t\epsilon, \epsilon \sim N(0,I_d)$ \cite{yang_2024_cdcit}.
+Analytically, the ODEs used for unconditional and conditional sampling in EDM's reverse process are given by, respectively,: